dmarks2/liferay-plugin-intellij/documentation/jsp_files.md

 ![Reference to login-web](login_web.png "Reference to login-web")

 In Liferay 7 / DXP the JSPs for your portlet are placed at ```META-INF/resources```.
 This plugin defines that folder as Web Root, so absolute paths (e.g. for includes) are resolved properly.
+The same applies for core JSP hooks (Liferay 7).

 Several Liferay or AUI tags provide attributes like ```cssClass``` or ```iconCssClass```.
 This plugins provides code completion features for this attribute, so that
 (S)CSS classes are resolved properly.